wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-php-web-site-gallery.md

 You've seen how to create and deploy a PHP web app from the gallery.
 For more information about using PHP in Azure, see the [PHP Developer Center](/develop/php/).

-For more information about how to work with Azure Web Apps, see the links on the left side of the page (for wide browser windows) or at the top of the page (for narrow browser windows).
+For more information about how to work with App Service Web Apps, see the links on the left side of the page (for wide browser windows) or at the top of the page (for narrow browser windows).

 ## What's changed
-* For a guide to the change from Websites to Azure Web App, see [Azure and its impact on existing Azure Services](/documentation/services/web-sites/).
+* For a guide to the change from Websites to App Service, see [Azure App Service and its impact on existing Azure Services](/documentation/articles/app-service-changes-existing-services/).

 [5]: ./media/web-sites-php-web-site-gallery/startmarketplace.png
 [7]: ./media/web-sites-php-web-site-gallery/search-web-app.png